autosapien/CarND-Vehicle-Detection/README.md

 We train a classifier to predict if a given 64x64 image is a car or a not-car.
 The 64x64 size is used as images in our training data are 64x64.
 The goal is to get the classifier to predict as accurately as possible.
 The input feature vector supplied to the classifier for training is iteratively altered to find one that trains to a high (~99%) level of accuracy.
-The input to the classifier is normalized as it may contain multiple features concatenated together.
+The input to the classifier is normalized as it may contain multiple features of different magnitudes concatenated together.

 ![normalized feature vector](output_images/normalized_feature_vector.jpg)